Admin Guide: File types supported by the Azure Information Protection client

 For all other files:

-To protect these files: File size is limited only by available disk space and memory.
+To protect other file types, and to open these file types in the Azure Information Protection viewer: The maximum file size is limited only by available disk space and memory.

 Supported file types for classification and protection